Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 Important! - Poor lighting

 Lighting that does not allow plants to compete with algae is a factor, as well.
+In fact often improving your light source will make all the difference.

 I do not agree with the method of darkening a tank for a few days because plants often have higher light requirements than algae (in part due to their complexity).